LuisGot/FilePrompt/README.md

 # FilePrompt

-A modern desktop application that transforms your codebase into customizable prompts through an intuitive file explorer and integrated prompt composer.
+A modern desktop application that transforms your codebase into customizable prompts for LLM's through an intuitive file explorer and integrated prompt composer.

 ## Table of Contents